Realization spaces of matroids over hyperfields: Some applications

 and whose associated matroid is $U_d(m)$.
 Set $N=n_{U_{d}(m)}$ and consider the function $F:\mathcal{U}\longrightarrow\mathbb{C}^{2N}$ whose components are given by pairs

-one for each family of circuits as in $(A2)$, were $A_{(C_{d_{i}}(x_{d_{j}}))}$ denotes the $d\times d$ submatrix of $A$ with columns indexed by the ordered $d\text{-uple}$ $C_{d_{i}}(x_{d_{j}}).$ The same argument as in $(A2)$ shows that the expressions in \eqref{dadostarskyantos} are well defined.
-By Corollary \ref{cor:nonC} the components of the map $F$ are all non-constant and thus, by Lemma \ref{HoloSide}, there exists $\widetilde{A}\in\mathcal{U}$ such that for each family of circuits appearing in (A2)
+one for each family of circuits as in $(A2)$, were $A_{(C_{d_{i}}(x_{d_{j}}))}$ denotes the $d\times d$ submatrix of $A$ with columns indexed by the ordered $d\text{-uple}$ $C_{d_{i}}(x_{d_{j}})$.
+The same argument as in \eqref{dadostar} above shows that the expressions in \eqref{dadostarskyantos} are well defined.
+By Corollary \ref{cor:nonC} the components of the (holomorphic) map $F$ are all non-constant over the non-empty, connected and open set $\mathcal U$ (Lemma \ref{OpenConnectedSide}) and thus, by Lemma \ref{HoloSide}, there exists $\widetilde{A}\in\mathcal{U}$ such that for each family $C_{d_1}, \ldots, C_{d_4}$ of circuits appearing in (A2)